pandammonium/blipper-widget/readme.txt

 * displays a (powered by) link to the Blipfoto website (optional; off by default).

 The image in the blip is not stored on your server: the widget links to the best quality image made available by Blipfoto.

-See the plugin in action on [my WordPress site](https://pandammonium.org/my-latest-photo/).

 = About Blipfoto =